 5. A tinge of excitement/hope.

-Intertwined with all the stages actually, there are little patches of hope, happiness, and excitement that keep you strong and keep you able to cope with the divorce.
+Intertwined with all the stages actually, there are little sprinkles of hope, happiness, and excitement that keep you strong and keep you able to cope with the divorce.
 You meet a cute guy and realize you are still attractive to men, you make a new girlfriend.
 You land a job and are really proud of yourself.
 You saw a mouse in your house and learned how to take care of it.
-You subtly know you are going to be OK.
+You start be believe you can handle this and you realize you are going to be OK.
+And you love yourself for this.

 As time goes by, you start to realize that life is getting better, and you are thankful for that.
 Little things cause you to have gratitude.
 You realize you are doing great and the worst might be behind you.
 You appreciate things and people so much more than you used to.
 It’s a good feeling.

 You look in the mirror and realize you are so happy with yourself for a lot of things.
 No one is perfect, but you’ve done well, given the circumstances.
 You are a great parent and you are independent and self-sufficient.
+You’re so much smarter and wiser than you used to be.
 It feels pretty fucking good.

 With all of these things happening, there is a sense of peace that comes over you about your ex and about the divorce.
 Life seems calm now, and everyone is doing fine.
 You know now that life will go on and that what’s in store for you has not yet been revealed.
 For now, you’re just happy living.
 In my opinion, that’s probably when Mr. Right walks into your life unexpectedly.